xplosionmind/old.tommi.space/_notes/public/MacOS Apps.md

 - [Homebrew](https://brew.sh/), MacOS package manager
 - [git](https://git-scm.com/), a <abbr title="Version Control Software">VCS</abbr> no one can live without.
-- [Vim](https://www.vim.org "vim official website") is the best text editor in the world, and it’s more than that; it’s a philosophy, a lifestyle.
-Actually, it’s preinstalled on UNIX-based OSs, but I installed [Neovim](https://neovim.io "Neovim official website") which is so great.
+- [[Vim]] is preinstalled on UNIX-based OSs, but I installed [Neovim](https://neovim.io "Neovim official website") which is so great.
 I use it on a daily basis and I love it.
-See [[Resources#vim]] for learning material.
+See [[Vim#Resources]] for learning material.
 - [Mackup](https://github.com/lra/mackup "Mackup on GitHub"), an awesome tool to <u>sync settings among Macs and Linux devices</u>
 - [Animated QR code generator](https://github.com/sylnsfar/qrcode)
 - [Exposé](https://github.com/Jack000/Expose), a simple and beautiful static site generator for photoessays